jimburton/noughts-and-crosses-react/README.md

 function App() {

-  const ofThree = [0,1,2]

   return (
     <>
       {
         [0, 1, 2].map((i) =>
           (
             <Row />
           ))
       }
     </>
   )
 }

 export default App
 ```

-You should now see a blank 3x3 grid.
-In the next stage we use
+You should now see a blank grid in the browser.
+In the next stage we
-*properties* and *event handlers* to implement the functionality.
+use *properties* and *event handlers* to implement the functionality
+of the game.

 ## Responding to clicks on the board

 We need to pass information down from the top level (the `App`
-component) to the components below.
-We do this by adding *properties*
+component) to the components below (`Rpw`s and `Square`s).
+We do this
-to the components.
-These are specified as parameters to the function
+by adding *properties* to the components.
+These are specified as
-that defines the component, then we pass actual values when writing
+parameters to the function that defines the component, then we pass
-the tags that instantiate a component.
+actual values when writing the tags that instantiate a component.

+React makes it easy to seperate the UI controls from the data they
-The model for our grid will be an array of 9 elements, defined at the
+display, the *model*.
+The model for our grid will be an array of 9
-top level.
-Each element will initially be `null` then, as the game is
+elements, defined at the top level.
+Each element will initially be
-played, can be changed to a nought or a cross.
-The great thing about
+`null` then, as the game is played, can be changed to a nought or a
-React is that any changes to this model will trigger an update to the
+cross.
+The great thing about React is that any changes to this model
-UI, so the change will be reflected on-screen.
+will trigger an update to the UI, so the change will be reflected
+on-screen.

-At the top level we define the model then pass a copy of it and the
+At the top level we define the model as a piece of *state*, then pass
-*row number* to each row.
+a copy of it and the *row number* to each row.

 ```
 // App.tsx

+import { useState } from 'react';
 import './App.css'
 import Row from './Row';